Enterprise Software Development: Steps, Timelines, and Cost Factors

 DevOps Engineer

-- Planning, configuring, documenting, testing and optimizing software infrastructure.
+- Planning, configuring, and optimizing software infrastructure.

 - Incorporating an infrastructure-as-code approach.